 The world moves pretty fast.
-I am often stunned when I think of all of the changes we’ve gone through in the last 12 years since I’ve started traveling.
-Smart phones, social media, smart watches, Airbnb, ride sharing apps, and streaming television all appeared spearheaded by computer-based change.
+I am often stunned when I think of all of the changes we’ve gone through in the last 12 years since I started traveling.
+Smartphones, social media, smart watches, Airbnb, ride-sharing apps, and streaming television all appeared spearheaded by computer-based change.
 Technology seems to move at the speed of light sometimes.
-But it wasn’t that long ago that the gasoline engine was the change agent that had everyone all riled up, making horse drawn transportation extinct.
+But it wasn’t that long ago that the gasoline engine was the change agent that had everyone all riled up, making horse-drawn transportation extinct.
 The engine also brought a new way to travel through snowy terrain once only accessible by dog sled.

 The challenges of cross-country transportation in the winter led to the invention of the snowmobile, an all-terrain vehicle specifically designed for travel across deep snow where other vehicles floundered.
 However, snowmobiling has morphed from a necessity to a hobby or adventure pastime these days.
 And there’s no place where it’s more utilized than in Quebec.

 Why You Should Go Snowmobiling in Quebec